BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 From the year 2004, he performed regularly at the Zodiac Show and Upright Cabaret, with Carmit Bachar, a member of the Pussycat Dolls, as co-producer.
 From 2005 to 2008, Adam Lambert became a performer at the ensemble.
 He also played the role of Fiyero during the LA production of Wicked as well as the national tour.

 Also in 2009, he won 2 awards; namely, the Teen Choice Award for Variety Star, and the Award for Young Hollywood Artist of the Year.
-In December 2009, his debut album ranked number 3 in Billboard’s 200 garnering gross sales of 198,000 copies in the US alone for the 1st week of its release.
-In 2010, Adam Lambert got a nomination as the Best Male Pop Vocal Performance during the Grammy Award for his song, “Whataya Want from Me”.
+In December 2009, his five studio albums ranked number 3 in Billboard’s 200 garnering gross sales of 198,000 copies in the US alone for the 1st week of its release.
+In 2010, Adam Lambert got a Grammy nomination as the Best Male Pop Vocal Performance during the Grammy Award for his song, “Whataya Want from Me”.

 Adam Lambert’s Vocal Range & Voice Type